aosabook/500lines/spreadsheet/chapter.md

     case 38: case 40: case 13: $timeout( ()=>{
 ```

-If it is, we use `$timeout` to schedule an update to the focused cell after the current `ng-keydown` and `ng-change` handler.
-Because `$timeout` accepts a function as argument, the `()=>{…}` syntax constructs a function to represent the focus-update logic, which starts by checking the direction of movement:
+If it is, we use `$timeout` to schedule a change of cell focus after the current `ng-keydown` and `ng-change` handler.
+Because `$timeout` requires a function as argument, the `()=>{…}` syntax constructs a function to represent the focus-change logic, which starts by checking the direction of movement:

 ```js
       const direction = (which === 38) ? -1 : +1;